[UPDATED 2/25/2023 for Eufy privacy issue and response]

 DNA Analysis Kits

-This is a perennial favorite on the Naughty List.
+This is a perennial resident of the Naughty List.
 And there are no shortage of articles about the perils of these DNA ancestry/heritage kits like those from Ancestry.com, 23andme, and My Heritage, including revealing infidelity and drawing attention from law enforcement to your relatives.
-Recently, it was revealed that 23andme intends to use your DNA for drug research.
-States are scrambling to enact privacy laws around DNA, but that’s a long ways off.
+To make matters worse, 23andme intends to use your DNA for drug research.

 Cheap Smart Devices & Cell Phones